What are the attractions of family travel in Fukushima?

 5. Spa Resort Hawaiians (Iwaki City)

 A resort facility boasting one of the largest indoor pools and water slides in the East.
-The hula dance show is also famous, and it can be enjoyed all day long by both children and adults.
-The ability to play without worrying about the weather is also a great point for family trips.
+The hula dance shows are also famous, providing fun for both children and adults all day long.
+The ability to play without worrying about the weather is also a great point for family travel.

 Day 1